2026 IUFRO Small Scale Forestry and Forest History and Traditional Knowledge Joint Conference

 Submission Process and Decision Criteria

-All abstracts will be reviewed by at least two members of the conference scientific committee.
+AAll abstracts will be reviewed by at least two members of the conference scientific committee.
 The materials will be assessed based on relevance to the conference, scientific contribution, novelty/innovativeness, adequacy of the research/study methods, and the organization and writing quality of the abstract.
-Acceptance decisions and any comments from the reviewers will be returned to the lead author.
+Acceptance decisions, and any comments from the reviewers, will be returned to the lead author.

-Use the link below to submit proposals.
-The requested information includes a presentation title, an abstract (up to 1,500 characters), a list of authors and affiliations, and the desired presentation type (full oral presentation or speed talk).
+The link below should be used to submit proposals.
+The information requested includes a presentation title, an abstract (maximum of 1,500 characters), a list of authors and affiliations, and desired presentation type (full oral presentation or speed talk).
 The speed talks are in place of poster presentations.

 First call for papers published: 16-Feb-2026.